IbraAdam/Machine-Learning-Assignment/README.md

 The codes contained in this file are done in Jupyter notebook using python programming language.

-A demodata by sklearn is used to experiement the price prediction algorithm or model.
+A demodata by sklearn is used to experiment the price prediction algorithm or model.

 It is about price prediction on the Boston house dataset and factors that affect/determine the prices.